sync-on-luma/xebplus-neutrino-loader-plugin/README.md

 9. Rip/copy any PlayStation 2 ISOs you wish to load into the folder that corresponds with their original source media.
 10. All `.bin` + `.cue` CD games must be converted to `.iso` format.
 The sync app will convert them automatically if placed in the CD folder and check the `Convert CD Bin to ISO` box before synchronizing.
-11. Extract the `UDPBD-for-XEB+ Sync App` folder from the plugin package to a known location on your computer.
+11. From the [latest release on this page](https://github.com/MegaBitmap/UDPBD-for-XEBP/releases), extract the `UDPBD-for-XEB+ Sync App` folder.
 12. Plug in the ethernet cable as shown:
 ![ps2-slim-connected-to-laptop](readme-images/ps2-slim-connected-to-laptop.jpg)
 13. For a direct connection, as seen in the previous step, set a manual IPv4 address and subnet mask.